Sunglasses-At-Night/Sunglasses-At-Night.github.io/source/_posts/reflection-serializer.md

 - Json file is readable to humans
   - Designer can modify from json file

-- As a constraint, I

 > Learning point:
 The above seems good right?
 This was actually a **bad** set of goals.
 One major thing I overlooked was **saving and loading from a scene**.
 I also screwed up thinking that the **designer modifying from the json file** is a good thing.
 You want a tool for that instead.

-For the GUI reflection...
-- Abstracted from gameplay programmers
-  - Scripts don't have to create their own GUI widgets
-  - Programmers only need to register their scripts with RTTR to benefit from the GUI

-> Learning point: Keeping features small and simple is good.
-Having too many goals complicates your feature and spaghetti starts happening.

 # Implementation